redhat-openstack/website/source/uncategorized/adding-a-compute-node.html.md

 Change the value for `CONFIG_NOVA_COMPUTE_HOSTS` from the value of your first host IP address to the value of your second host IP address.

+In case you do not use neutron but rather flat_dhcp nova network, there may be as well a need to change the key `CONFIG_NOVA_NETWORK_HOST` to `CONFIG_NOVA_NETWORK_HOSTS` and provide corresponding IP address.

 ### Re-run packstack with the new values

 Run packstack again, specifying your modified answer file: